skip to content

 I am sure many of us have been delighted to find that bargain gasket set that fits our car at either an autojumble or on eBay.
 However, more than once I have found that my lovely new cork rocker cover gasket or thick paper sump gasket apparently has been made for a 90% replica of my engine, or in other words it has shrunk!!
 Trying to pull it in to shape and force it to fit usually results in the gasket tearing apart.

 Here is my tip.
 A day or so before you want to use the gasket try it for size.
 If it is too small then put it to soak in some cold water in the bottom of the bath!
-Often after just an overnight soaking the gasket will have expanded back to normal size and once dried off retains this size and can be used in the normal way.
+Often after just a short soaking the gasket will have expanded back to normal size and once dried off retains this size and can be used in the normal way.
 By the way, if you like or wish to use a gasket sealer then I have found Wellseal to be the best of products.

 Flushing the cooling system - applies to 346/234/236/16/18 and more models - Supplied by Keith Dewhurst